ESRI Privacy Information

 Under Data Protection legislation, individuals have a number of rights in relation to the personal data an organisation holds about them.
-The purpose of this notice is to inform you of the personal data processed through this website, how this data is handled and what your rights are.
+The purpose of this notice is to inform you of the types of personal data the ESRI processes, how we handle it and what your rights are in relation to it.

 Who we are and how to contact us?